 While England were a relatively strong batting side overall in 2014-16, they were below average when it came to hitting sixes (134 balls faced per six, less than one a match, compared with the T20I average of 97 BF/6 in 2014-16).
 Remarkably, they now clear the ropes at two and half times that rate (52.26 BF/6), and have gone from ranking well below the average in 2014-16 to being above average (62.34 BF/6) during the current cycle, in which sixes are far more common overall.

 England also stand out compared with other sides for their running between wickets.
 Despite little difference in the T20I average for non-boundary SR between 2014-16 and 2016-18, England, who were already one of the strongest sides in that regard during the previous cycle, have improved by 17%.
 Their best runner is Natalie Sciver (4.80 rpo in 2016-18), who also finished with the highest non-boundary SR in the 2018 KSL (4.86 rpo).

-Tammy Beaumont and Danni Wyatt, two players who struggled to establish themselves as international players, with uncertain roles before Robinson’s reign, are England’s two highest run scorers, and 7th and 8th respectively in the world since the 2016 tournament.
+Openers Tammy Beaumont and Danni Wyatt, who both struggled to establish themselves due to uncertain roles before Robinson’s reign, are England’s two highest run scorers, and 7th and 8th respectively in the world since the 2016 tournament.